Memory Bounds for Concurrent Bounded Queues: Memory Overhead: The Intuition

-We now describe an algorithm that uses only $O(1)$ additional memory under a few reasonable assumptions.
-First, we require all enqueued elements to be distinct: thus, the \emph{ABA problem}~\citep{HS13-book} is precluded.
-It is common to use queues for storing uniquely identified tasks or identifiers themselves.
-The second assumption is that the system is provided with an unlimited supply of versioned $\perp$ (null) values, so we can replace unique elements with unique \texttt{$\perp$}-s on extractions.
-This can be achieved by stealing one bit from addresses (values) to mark them as $\perp$ values and use the rest of the address (value) to store a version.
+\begin{stretchpars} We now describe an algorithm that uses only $O(1)$ additional memory under two reasonable assumptions.
+First, we require all inserting elements to be distinct, which is common in practice.
+Second, the system should be provided with an unlimited supply of versioned $\perp$ (\texttt{null}) values, so we can replace unique elements with unique \texttt{$\perp$}-s on extractions.
+This can be achieved by stealing one bit from addresses (values) to mark them as \texttt{$\perp$}-s and using the rest to store the $\perp$ version.
+These assumptions help eliminate the \emph{ABA problem}.

-Note, however, that the algorithm stores data (queue elements) and metadata (distinct $\perp$ values) in same locations.
-Unfortunately, this does not work for languages equipped with garbage collection (we discuss this problem below, at the end of the section).